-Ashill fire: ''The kindness has been overwhelming'
+Ashill fire: 'The kindness has been overwhelming'

 It meant she was now starting "from the ground up".

 "Yes I've lost things, I'm alive and well.
-Belongings can replaced but people can't and we were all very fortunate we are all still here."
+Belongings can replaced but people can't and we are all very fortunate we are all still here."

 Ms Stopp said she wanted her home built "exactly the same" as it was.

 "That's my hope, that's one of reasons I bought it in the first place.
-Its a flint cottage on the green, and its looks pretty and it's part of the heritage of this village," she said.
+It's a flint cottage on the green, and it looks pretty and it's part of the heritage of this village," she said.

-She said it was "awful" seeing the chimneys being taken down on her home on Thursday "but that's start of making it safe and moving on".
+She said it was "awful" seeing the chimneys being taken down on her home on Thursday "but that's the start of making it safe and moving on".

 "We all left our homes with what we had on our backs," she added.

-Since then, she said, she and her daughter have been helped so much and were given clothes, pet food and toiletries.
+Since then, she said, she and her daughter had been helped so much and had been given clothes, pet food and toiletries.

 Until she sorted out her temporary accommodation, a neighbour even took in two of her dogs, she said.